 - The launch of SIAM Professional training and certification – already in development, and due to launch later in 2017.

-- The world’s first SIAM conference – a chance to network with other SIAM professionals in Leeds, UK on March 30 2017.
+- The world’s first SIAM conference – a chance to network with other service integration and management professionals in Leeds, UK on March 30 2017.

 - Several useful blogs such as: “Navigating the Road to SIAM,” and “Service Desk meets SIAM: Integrating people, process, and tools.”

-Service management and IT management is evolving rapidly to better meet business needs, and I’m excited to see SIAM grow as part of that evolution.
+Service management and IT management is evolving rapidly to better meet business needs, and I’m excited to see service integration and management grow as part of that evolution.